THEELIMINATION/THEELIMINATION.github.io/index.md

 Heya, welcome to my blog!

 Today I'm gonna be critiquing a website recommended to me by many of my teachers.
 I simply cannot understand how they tolerate this.
-The website is called "citationmachine" and I have a problem with this messy unorganized piece of... crap.
+The website is called ["citationmachine"](http://www.citationmachine.net) and I have a problem with this messy unorganized piece of... crap.

-### Markdown
+### Security

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Let's start out soft.
+My first major gripe with this site is the lack of HTTPS in 2019.
+We're living in a time where you can charge your phone without wires, where you can play incredible things—even in VR—on your phone!
+So someone please, please _please_ tell me why in the world you haven't secured your wbesite.
+It's cheap and easy.
+HSTS and HTTPS are an absolute must in 2019.
+I cannot fathom what 10 year old computer running Ubuntu 12.04.1 is hosting this trash.

 ```markdown
 Syntax highlighted code block